 You cannot change these stroke risk factors:

-- Your gender.
+- Your sex.
 Men have a higher risk of getting heart disease than women, except in older adults.

 - Your genes and race.
 If your parents had a stroke, you are at higher risk.
 African Americans, Mexican Americans, American Indians, Hawaiians, and some Asian Americans also have a higher risk.